CameronRJohnson/todo-tracker/README.md

 To access the live page please go to (https://cameronrjohnson.github.io/todo-tracker/) (Note: Please keep in mind that this table might be frozen due to the inactivity)

-For a visual walkthrough please refer to this youtube video: FIX ME
+For a visual walkthrough please refer to this youtube video: (https://www.youtube.com/watch?v=R0bLiu-wW1s)

 # Development Environment